My Little Pony: The Movie (1986 film): Box office

 Opening in only 421 theaters on June 6, 1986, My Little Pony: The Movie grossed just under US$6 million in ticket sales at the North American box office.
 With a US$674,724 gross on its wide debut, it remains one of the weakest on record among major features.
 Hasbro lost US$10 million on the combined poor performance of this, and their next collaboration with De Laurentiis Entertainment Group (DEG), The Transformers: The Movie.
 It also forced the producers of these films to make G.I.
 Joe: The Movie a direct-to-video release instead of theatrical, as well as scrap a Jem movie then in development.
 However, The Transformers: The Movie was itself later reassessed on VHS, DVD and Blu-ray by viewers, and has over the decades risen to become a popular cult classic.

 Critical reception

 As with various other films of the 1980s designed to promote toy lines, My Little Pony: The Movie was widely panned by critics.
 The New York Times Nina Darnton, aware of its marketing purposes, added in her review: "Unlike the great Disney classics, there is nothing in this film that will move young audiences, and there are very few bones of wit thrown to the poor parents who will have to sit through the film with children of this age group."
 Movie historian Leonard Maltin seemed to agree, calling the picture "...A good concept hampered by poor animation; too 'cute' for anybody over the age of 7."
 According to Halliwell's Film Guide, My Little Pony came off as an "immensely distended cartoon meant to plug a fashionable line of children's dolls."
+Metacritic gives the film a score of 23 out of 100, based on reviews from 4 critics, indicating "Generally Unfavorable" reviews.